 Regular readers of Slo*Mo may notice that the focus of this article — Kameron Corvet — has graced the front of our print magazine more than any other artist since we hit the scene in 2013.
 His frequent appearances in our publication, however, aren’t due to favoritism or payola or anything ethically skewed like that.
 The fact is, the Atlanta-based singer/songwriter/musician just always has some dope stuff on tap.

 Whether that’s one of the host of albums he’s dropped over the years (starting with his 2006 debut “Sayingthings”) or live performances he’s presented at venues across the globe, Corvet is one indie artist who stays working.
 Last year was an especially banner year for him, particularly because he served as a writer for the song “Don’t Make Me Wait,” the first single from the reggae album “44/876” by music legends Sting and Shaggy.
 The song (which was co-created along with Sting, Shaggy, Ashante Reid, Shaun Pizzonia and Kennard Garrett) and the album went on to be international hits … and ultimately earned the coveted Grammy Award for Best Reggae Album.
-We recently checked in with Corvet to get his thoughts on the major moves he made last year and what he’s got up his sleeves this year.
+We checked in with Corvet back in 2019 to get his thoughts on the major moves he made in 2018 and his plans for the future.

 Slo*Mo: From the outside looking in, it seemed like you had a great 2018.
 Would that be an accurate assessment of this past year for you?